NovusCraft/SquishIt/README.markdown

 **Help others**<br />
 Have a look at [unanswered SquishIt questions on StackOverflow](http://stackoverflow.com/questions/tagged/squishit?sort=unanswered&pagesize=30) and see if you can answer any of them.<br />
-You will help create a library of solutions and lower the barrier to entry for new SquishIt users.
+You will help create a library of solutions and lower barrier to entry for new SquishIt users.

 **Spread the word**<br />
 You can help make SquishIt better even if you don't have a lot of time to spend.<br />